NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Material and methods

 \subsection{Pipeline architecture}

 The first learning block (number 4 in Fig. \ref{fig:pipeline}) of the pipeline has the aim to remove background magnetic field contributions from sources which are external to the object during the MR measurement.
-In particular, this stage used a fully convolutional neural network, the well-known U-Net \cite{DBLP:journals/corr/RonnebergerFB15}, to predict the local field using a feed-forward operation given the total field. \\

-The second stage used a Variational Network \cite{lai2020learned,10.1007/978-3-319-66709-6_23} to enable a data-consistent solution of the QSM dipole inversion.
+In particular, this stage uses a U-Net \cite{DBLP:journals/corr/RonnebergerFB15} to predict the local field using a feed-forward operation given the total field. \\ The second stage uses a Variational Network \cite{lai2020learned,10.1007/978-3-319-66709-6_23} to enable a data-consistent solution of the QSM dipole inversion.
 The learned variational network regularizers are implemented using the U‑Net architecture \cite{DBLP:journals/corr/RonnebergerFB15} at each step.
 The CNN architecture adjusts its weights during training so that it helps the convergence of the reconstructed volume through a trade-off with the data term.
-A detailed description of the layers contained in the two architectures is provided in Fig. \ref{fig:detailedarchitecture}.
-Each CNN block is composed of standard convolutional operations with Leaky Relu \cite{xu2015empirical} activation functions. \\